powerpak/pathospot-compare/README-database.md

 - `eRAP_ID` (integer): An opaque integer ID for the patient that the isolate was collected from.
 Every patient should have a unique ID.
 There is no table enumerating patients and patient-specific data in our schema, as these IDs refer directly to entries in a [clinical data warehouse][erap].
 - `test_date` (datetime): A timestamp for when the test was performed (we use the collection timestamp for the specimen, or when this is not available, the order timestamp).
-- `hospital_ID` (integer, **FK** to [`tHospitals`](#thospitals)): which hospital or hospital system this encounter occurred within. tHospitals
+- `hospital_ID` (integer, **FK** to [`tHospitals`](#thospitals)): which hospital or hospital system this encounter occurred within.
 - `procedure_name` (string): describes what type of procedure was used to collect the specimen, e.g. a blood culture, a urine culture, a wound culture, etc.; analogous to `tIsolates.procedure_desc`.
+Although we use codes directly from our EMR, e.g. "CULTURE-BLOOD", you may use more human-friendly names.
 - `collection_unit` (string): the name of the unit within the hospital [system] represented by `hospital_ID` where collection occurred.
 Can be any string. analogous to `tIsolates.collection_unit`.

 ### tIsolateTestResults